notnyt/beaglebone/examples/procedural.md

 Analog pins do not require setup, and can be read at any time

 #### Reading
-To read the value from an analog pin, the method **#read** is used.
+To read the value from an analog pin, the method **AIN.read** is used.
 This will return a value between 0 and 1799.

 ```ruby
 # Read the input value in millivolts.